THE MOJAVE PROJECT

 Exhibition Dates: September 15 – November 18, 2018

 Opening Reception: Saturday September 15, 2018, 4 -7PM

 Panel Discussion with Kim Stringfellow, Chris Clarke and Ken Layne: Saturday September 15, 2018, 2:30 – 4PM

 The Mojave Project is an experimental transmedia documentary and curatorial project led by Kim Stringfellow exploring the physical, geological and cultural landscape of the Mojave Desert.
 The Mojave Project reconsiders and establishes multiple ways in which to interpret this unique and complex landscape, through association and connection of seemingly unrelated sites, themes, and subjects thus creating a speculative and immersive experience for our audience.

 The Mojave Project explores the following themes: Desert as Wasteland; Geological Time vs. Human Time; Sacrifice and Exploitation; Danger and Consequence; Space and Perception; Mobility and Movement; Desert as Staging Ground; Transformation and Reinvention.

-Funding for The Mojave Project is provided through a Cal Humanities 2015 California Documentary Project production grant, The Andy Warhol Foundation for the Visual Arts with additional support from San Diego State University.
-The Mojave Project is a project of the Pasadena Arts Council’s EMERGE Program.
+Funding for The Mojave Project is provided through a California Humanities 2015 California Documentary Project production grant, The Andy Warhol Foundation for the Visual Arts, San Diego State University and a gift from Ed Ruscha.
+The Mojave Project is a project of the Fulcrum Arts’ Emerge fiscal sponsorship program.
 The Mojave Desert Heritage & Cultural Association and KCET Artbound are project partners.